The complex link between depression and hearing loss

 Though prevalent, it is possible to minimize the risk of depression related to hearing loss.
 First and foremost, if you suspect hearing loss, seek the care of a hearing healthcare professional as early as possible.
 Studies show that those who seek treatment for hearing loss early greatly reduce their risk of depression.
 After seeking treatment, a well-planned adjustment period is necessary for new hearing aids; a good audiologic rehabilitation program will help you adjust to new sounds gradually.
 Also, there are many support groups for those with hearing loss; organizations such as The Hearing Loss Association of America (HLAA) and The Association of Late Deafened Adults can be valuable resources for information and can assure you that you're not alone in what you are going through.

 While there is a link between hearing loss and depression, it doesn’t have to be that way.
 If you or someone you know is experiencing depression, a simple hearing test could change the course dramatically.
-A survey by the Better Hearing Institute found that 9 out of ten people reported a significant improvement in their quality of life after receiving hearing aids.
+Here's how to find a provider near you.
 Conversely, if you are experiencing hearing loss, a depression screening and referral for treatment could help to improve your quality of life and allow you to re-engage with life.